Mahi-Mani/Vocabulary-Trainer/README.md

 })
 ```
 >This is a server side javascript for the root route.
 The values retrived from table are being rendered to the view

+## Learning Points
+* Learnt about handlebars on how to dynamically update html pages in a very simple code

 ## Author Links
 [LinkedIn](https://www.linkedin.com/in/mahisha-gunasekaran-0a780a88/)